Cream Sherry Bundt Cake

 Where can I find cream sherry?

-Just make sure to buy cream sherry and not dry sherry.
-They are similar but the cream sherry is sweet.
+Just make sure to buy cream sherry instead of dry sherry.
+They are similar, but the cream sherry is sweeter.

 Can I use something else instead of cream sherry?

-I have not tried using anything else in this cake so I cannot for sure make a recommendation.
+I have not tried using anything else in this cake, so I cannot make a recommendation for sure.

 a close up slice of cream sherry bundt cake

-If you want more sweetness you could make a simple vanilla bean glaze or cover it in a fluffy cream cheese frosting.
+If you want more sweetness, you can make a simple vanilla bean glaze or cover it with fluffy cream cheese frosting.

-This cake is very moist so it can stay fresh for up to 5 days but typically never lasts that long in my home.
-I cannot stop snacking on this cake!
+This cake is very moist, so it can stay fresh for up to 5 days.
+However, it typically never lasts that long in my home.
+I cannot stop snacking on it!

 cream sherry bundt cake on a serving platter with a serving knife